maplibre/martin/README.md

 ## Configuration File

 If you don't want to expose all of your tables and functions, you can list your sources in a configuration file.
-To start Martin with a configuration file you need to pass a file name with a `--config` argument.
+To start martin with a configuration file you need to pass a file name with a `--config` argument.

 ```shell
 martin --config config.yaml